nahidulhasan/solid-principles/README.md

 >Functions that use pointers of references to base classes must be able to use objects of derived classes without knowing it.

-Or simply : Subclass/derived classes should be substitutable for their base/parent class.
+Or simply : Subclass/derived class should be substitutable for their base/parent class.

 It states that any implementation of an abstraction (interface) should be substitutable in any place that the abstraction is accepted.
 Basically,